How do we help young people under 13?

 The issues that have been addressed within these sessions vary, obviously, from individual to individual, but some of the main areas that have been presented are problems with relationships, both family and peer relationships, bullying, depression / anxiety, behaviour, anger, self harm, physical abuse and others.

-If you would like to access this service offered by the Youth Trust, please contact your local GP and ask them to refer you to the Youth Trust Under 13s Service.
+If you would like to access this service offered by the Youth Trust, please contact us on 01983 529569 or speak to your GP.